Epoch: Pioneering Self-Management in High-Tech Manufacturing

 Internal Culture

-Epoch’s culture is deeply rooted in self-management, which is evident not only in their organizational structure but also in their approach to employee development and remuneration.
+Epoch’s culture is deeply rooted in self-management, which is evident not only in its organizational structure but also in its approach to employee development and remuneration.
 Before adopting self-management, all employees undergo extensive training in 'consultation,' a process that equips them with the skills needed for honest communication, transparency, and shared decision-making.
 This training is crucial for maintaining the effectiveness of their decentralized model.

 Another practice that underlines shared accountability is their approach to remuneration.
 Salaries are benchmarked against both market standards and internal evaluations, with a unique profit-sharing mechanism in place.
 Profits are distributed based on a combination of factors: loyalty (25%), level of responsibility (25%), and peer evaluations (50%).
 This system, known as crystal ball distribution, encourages mature, transparent discussions among team members, further reinforcing the company’s commitment to self-management.